Georeactor/georeactor-website/README.md

 # GeoReactor

-<a href="http://georeactor.com">GeoReactor</a> is a helper to make your data into a map.
-It should come up with the ideal ETL process and
-repeat the process if the user updates their data.
+<a href="http://georeactor.com">GeoReactor</a> is makes your vector data into an interactive map.
+It comes up with an ideal ETL process and repeats the process when you update your data.

 ## Which map?